AndreiTih/interactive_comment_section/README.md

 - The upvote functionality.
 - The replies at the moment are normal comments with a span containing @[username] referencing the replied to comment.
 Ideally they would be placed under the comment that is being replied to and indented a bit.
 - Refactoring the backend-side to use a framework such as express or fastify instead of the http node module.
+- There's this odd bug when I view the website on safari on my iphone where some svg icons don't get loaded.
+I can't replicate this issue on an iphone emulator such as https://appetize.io/.

 # Running the code